 A few days later, we decided to configure the link on our own.
 We did it on our mobile phone, and selected the car options that we preferred to order: driving range, color, base of wheels, autopilot.
 The entire configuration experience was very smooth.
 The car price updated as we added and altered options.

-The process felt no different than buying custom clothing, or any other customizable item on an eCommerce site.
+The process of buying a car online felt no different than buying custom clothing, or any other customizable item on an eCommerce site.
 Finally, when it was time to checkout, Tesla charged a booking amount that can be fulfilled through a credit card.

 Once we selected that option, they asked us how we planned to finance the rest of the purchase.
 Telsa provided choice buttons that included: a cash offer, a lease, and a loan.
 So we made our financing selection, placed our order, and completed our transaction.
 It really was that simple!